Please visit the below separate pages for these topics:

 - “When looking for a lab, always find someone that is willing to tell you the less-than-great things about the lab.
 If it's all good things, that can be a red flag since there's no perfect lab environment.”

-On Advisors and Committees:
+On Faculty Advisors and Committees:

 - “Find a research mentor - it can be in your lab or another lab, preferably someone in the lab 80%+ of their time.
 Faculty advisors may not be in the lab as frequently as your research mentor, and there is going to be a disconnect.
 You will have an inherently different research experience/journey from your faculty advisor, so manage expectations.”